Skip to main content

 This option is deprecated (since February 2021).
 The setting has moved into deep-compare settings for projects.
 See the Compare Threshold guide for more information on how to set things up.

 By default, a shallow comparison is made when happo compare is called.
-If two images have one or more different pixels, it will be reported as a diff -- even if the diff is very small.
+If two images have one or more different pixels, they will be reported as a diff—even if the diff is very small.
 If you set a compareThreshold, a deep comparison will be performed instead, where individual pixels are inspected.

 The difference is calculated according to the paper "Measuring perceived color difference using YIQ NTSC transmission color space in mobile applications" by Y. Kotsarenko and F. Ramos.

-A word of warning here.
-If the threshold is too high, you risk hiding diffs that you wouldn't want to be hidden.
-Be careful when you start using this option.
+Warning: If the threshold is too high, you risk hiding diffs that you wouldn't want to be hidden.
+Be careful when using this option.

 module.exports = {